etienneschalk/datatree-experimentation/notebooks/unexpected-behaviour-dt-from-ds.md

 ```
 Given Dataset contains path-like variable names.
-A Dataset represents group, and a single group cannot have path-like variable names.
+A Dataset represents a group, and a single group cannot have path-like variable names.
 Consider `DataTree.from_dict` to automatically create groups from a mapping of paths to data objects
 ```